WorkplaceX/workplacex.github.io/index.md

 ## GitHub
 Or download the source code from GitHub: **[ApplicationDemo](https://github.com/WorkplaceX/ApplicationDemo)**

-Additionally, WorkplaceX business applications run also embedded in SharePoint or on any company web page.
-This is how it works: [EmbeddedApplication](https://github.com/WorkplaceX/Framework/wiki/Embedded-Application).
-And this is how it looks like (Beta Release):
+Additionally, WorkplaceX business applications run also embedded in SharePoint or on any already existing company web page by just adding a few lines of html code.